hebelou/cse15l-lab-reports/lab-report-1.md

 1.
 ![Image](CSE15L-Lab1-Q1.png)
 The working directory of these commands is `/home`.
-For the `cd` command, having no arguments changes the working directory to the home directory.
+For the `cd` command, having no arguments changes the working directory to the home directory regardless of where the original directory was.
 This is not an error.
 For the `ls` command, having no arguments prompts the listing of files in the current working directory.
 This also is not an error.
 For the `cat` command, having no arguments causes the terminal to continue asking for arguments in a loop.
 This causes an error since the `cat` command will cause the terminal to not be able to exit the code.
 The user has to use `Control-C` to exit the processs.